Provider Network

 What To Do Next

 1. Read your denial notice carefully.
 It will explain why the claim was denied and how to appeal.
-Note the deadline — most Medicare Advantage plans give you at least 60 days to file an appeal.
+Note the deadline — Medicare Advantage plans give you 65 days from the date on the denial notice to file an appeal.

 2. Check your plan’s provider directory.
 If the provider was listed as in-network at the time of your visit, save a screenshot or printout as evidence for your appeal.

 3. Ask your plan about network adequacy.
 If no in-network provider was available for the service you needed, request that your plan cover the out-of-network care.
-CMS requires plans to arrange out-of-network coverage when their network is inadequate.
+CMS requires plans to arrange out-of-network coverage, at in-network cost-sharing, when their network is inadequate (42 CFR 422.112).

 5. File your appeal.
 Include a letter explaining why you believe the care should be covered, along with any supporting documents.
-If your plan denies your appeal, the case is automatically sent to an Independent Review Entity for a second review.
+If your plan denies your appeal, the case is automatically sent to an independent review entity for a second review (42 CFR 422.592).

 6. Contact 1-800-MEDICARE (1-800-633-4227) if you believe your plan is not following Medicare rules about network access.